slonermike/lunchlady/THE_PLAN.md

 # Open Questions
 - What are 'sections' going to be?
 Content chosen via tags?
 Chosen via explicit assignment?
+- Does immutability really matter?
+It's kind of a pain, and not really necessary unless we plan to have some sort of undo functionality.
+  - If so, then immutability should be enforced, at least in certain builds.

 # Challenges Ahead
 - How do we handle images?